hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 The breadcrumb component is composed of three different parts, each with their own APIs:

 - a main "container" (the breadcrumb itself)
-- an "item" sub-component (a single "crumb")
+- an "item" child component (a single "crumb")
-- a "truncation" sub-component (a hidden list of "crumbs" that can be made visible via a toggle)
+- a "truncation" child component (a hidden list of "crumbs" that can be made visible via a toggle)

 ### Breadcrumb container